A degree in Government equips students with theoretical and practical knowledge concerning many different dimensions of politics, including:

 Students can receive credit towards their major for no more than two courses taken outside of the Government Department, unless the student is a transfer student.
 It is strongly recommended that students take the four required introductory courses (i.e., 006, 008, 117, and 121) offered by the Department rather than counting courses outside the Department toward those requirements.
 Students with a score of 4 or 5 on the AP American Government exam may receive credit for GOVT-008.

-The Department’s Director of Undergraduate Studies assigns an advisor to students upon declaration of the major.
+One of the Department’s Directors of Undergraduate Studies will assign an adviser to students upon declaration of the major.

 The Government Honors Program is an intensive, three-semester program of closely mentored research and writing that culminates in a Senior Honors Thesis.
 As part of the program, students take an advanced seminar in Political Theory and a course on Scope and Methods of Political Science in the spring of the junior year.
 Students then prepare a thesis proposal in the fall of their senior year (as participants in the Honors Research Seminar) and complete the thesis (in consultation with their mentor) in the spring.
 Students defend their work in an oral examination at the conclusion of their last semester.
 Aside from a waiver of the elective in political theory, students are expected to meet all the normal requirements for the major.
 Prerequisites for the program include a declared government major and a minimum GPA of 3.5 overall and in government courses.
 A call for applications from interested Juniors is issued in the fall.